DPDK/dpdk/doc/guides/tools/dts.rst

                            ... | DTS_TEST_SUITES='suite, suite case, ...' (default: [])
      --re-run N_TIMES, --re_run N_TIMES
                            [DTS_RERUN] Re-run each test case the specified number of times if a test failure occurs. (default: 0)
+     --random-seed NUMBER  [DTS_RANDOM_SEED] The seed to use with the pseudo-random generator.
+                           If not specified, the configuration value is used instead.
+                           If that's also not specified, a random seed is generated. (default: None)

 The brackets contain the names of environment variables that set the same thing.